apache/flink/docs/apis/batch/libs/table.md

 Table API
 ----------
-The Table API provides methods to apply relational operations on DataSets, both in Scala and Java.
+The Table API provides methods to apply relational operations on DataSets and Datastreams both in Scala and Java.

 The central concept of the Table API is a `Table` which represents a table with relational schema (or relation).
-Tables can be created from a `DataSet`, converted into a `DataSet`, or registered in a table catalog using a `TableEnvironment`.
+Tables can be created from a `DataSet` or `DataStream`, converted into a `DataSet` or `DataStream`, or registered in a table catalog using a `TableEnvironment`.
 A `Table` is always bound to a specific `TableEnvironment`.
 It is not possible to combine Tables of different TableEnvironments.

+*Note that the only operations currently supported on streaming Tables are selection, filtering, and union.*

 The following sections show by example how to use the Table API embedded in the Scala and Java DataSet APIs.

 ### Scala Table API

 The Table API is enabled by importing `org.apache.flink.api.scala.table._`.
-This enables implicit conversions to convert a DataSet to a Table.
+This enables implicit conversions to convert a `DataSet` or `DataStream` to a Table.
 The following example shows:

 - how a `DataSet` is converted to a `Table`,
 - how relational queries are specified, and